glynzr/glynzr/README.md

 ### Hi there 👋

--🌱 I’m currently learning Penetration testing and Backend Web Development(NodeJS)
+-🌱 I’m currently improving myself in  Penetration testing and DevSecOps

 -📫 How to reach me: https://www.linkedin.com/in/gulay-nazarova-85a735250/
 <!---